NaoMod/mega-mde-agent/ReadME.md

-# A Megamodel-based Approach to Support Ecosystems of LLM Agents for Model-Based Engineering
+# A Megamodel-based Approach to Evaluate Ecosystems of LLM-based Agents

 ## Dataset generation